Alabama's Nick Saban retiring after 7 national titles, most in major college football history

 “WOW!
 I knew it would happen 1 day soon but not this soon," he wrote.
 "The game has change so much that it chased the GOAT away.
 College football let’s hold up our mirrors and say HONESTLY what u see.”

+Terry Saban addressed the changes to college football in her post, referencing her husband's famed “process.”

+“The rules for the game of football may change, but the ‘process’ will never go out of style: hard work, discipline, the relentless pursuit of a worthy goal, not cutting corners, and doing things the right way for the sake of constant personal improvement, not for the scoreboard,” she wrote.

-Saban made a two-year foray into the NFL with the Miami Dolphins before returning to college football to revive one of college football’s most storied programs, which hadn’t won a national title in 15 years.
-Saban is 297-71-1 as a college head coach, with stops at Toledo, Michigan State and LSU, where he also won a national title.
+Saban made a two-year foray into the NFL with the Miami Dolphins before returning to college football to revive one of the nation's most storied programs, which hadn’t won a national title in 15 years.
+Saban is 297-71-1 as a college head coach, with stops at Toledo, Michigan State and LSU.
 But Alabama is where he cemented his status as one of college football's greatest coaches.

 Saban coached Alabama’s first four Heisman Trophy winners and churned out numerous NFL players, going 206-29, a winning clip of 87.7%.
 His teams produced 44 first-round draft picks, including last year's No. 1 quarterback Bryce Young.